johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 Transfuse contains a mapping of Listener type to registration method.
-This allows Transfuse to intellegently register listeners by type depending upon the view referenced.
+This allows Transfuse to register listeners by type depending upon the view referenced.

-Optionally the specific listener type may be specified in the RegisterListner annotation.
+Optionally, the specific listener type may be specified in the RegisterListner annotation.
 This is useful for listeners that implement multiple types.

 {% highlight java %}
 @Activity